 - 91 percent of CIOs feel pressured to cut IT department cost (6)

 - 53 percent of CIOs says security concerns are stopping them from new technologies that employee wants (7)

 - 83 percent of CIOs think to shadow IT (use of non-native IT systems and platforms) will increase in frequency over the next two years.
 (8)

 Change before you have to

-Adopting digital workplace will not disrupt your existing system but rather it will renew & amplify your existing technology and will provide employees with an unified experience that connects across silos.
+Adopting a digital workplace will not disrupt your existing system, but rather, it will renew & amplify your existing technology.
+It will provide employees with a unified experience that connects across silos.

 Here's a look at some of the up-and-coming trends for the digital workplace.